limulus/mache/README.md

 Synopsis
 --------

 This Node.js module attempts to solve the problem of needing fast and up-to-date access to objects created from files in a given directory.
 When you create a Mache instance, you specify a **base directory** where the files are stored and an **object creation callback**.
-Objects created by your object creation function are **automatically cached** and subsequent requests for the object associated with the given file are retrieved from the cache.
-When the underlying file changes, your object creation function is automatically called again and the cache is updated.
+Objects created by your object creation callback are **automatically cached** and subsequent requests for the object associated with the given file are retrieved from the cache.
+When the underlying file changes, your object creation callback is automatically called again and the cache is updated.

 Installation